Phang Nga Bay Excursion

 Our tour guide, Emma.
 She said she loves to take photos.
 When I invited her to take a photo with us, she accepted it happily, like a small girl.

 The long tail boat dropped us on this bigger boat.
-Basically, this place is for
+Basically, this place is for transferring the passengers to kayaking.

 Most of the islands are uninhabited.
-Many of them have spectacular caves (
+Many of them have spectacular caves (hongs in Thai) which we can only reach by an inflatable canoe.

 Phang Nga Bay is a great place for boating.
 The fact that it's protected from both the Northeast and the Southwest monsoon seasons means that its waters remain calm year-round.
 The interesting limestone cliffs create a picturesque backdrop and there are many safe places to explore.